-Travelers' diarrhea (TD) is characterized by a twofold or greater increase in the frequency of unformed bowel movements-four to five loose or watery stools per day.
-Commonly associated symptoms include abdominal cramps, nausea, bloating, urgency, fever, and malaise.
-Episodes of TD usually begin abruptly, occur during travel or soon after returning home, and are generally self-limited; the median duration being three to four days.
-Ten percent of the cases persist longer than one week and rarely is TD life threatening.
+Travelers' diarrhea is characterized by a twofold or greater increase in the frequency of unformed bowel movements-four to five loose or watery stools per day.
+Commonly associated symptoms include abdominal cramps, nausea, bloating, urgency, fever and malaise.
+Episodes of TD usually begin abruptly, occur during travel or soon after returning home, and are generally self-limited, the median duration being three to four days.
+Ten percent of the cases persist longer than one week, and TD is rarely life-threatening.